tarekamra97/Alternative-Language-Project/README.md

 - **Exception Handling:** Robust exception handling mechanisms are implemented to manage potential runtime errors effectively.

 ## Libraries Used
-- **Pandas:** For reading CSV files and managing data in DataFrame structures, facilitating easy data manipulation.
+- **Pandas:** For reading CSV files and managing data in data structures, facilitating easy data manipulation.
 - **Re (Regular Expressions):** Used for parsing and extracting specific patterns from string data, critical for data cleaning tasks.
 - **Statistics:** Utilized for computing mathematical statistics like mean, median, and standard deviation necessary for analysis.